CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 Create a parser schema
 ----------------------
 A schema defines the key-value pairs stored in the Python dictionary that contains the parsed output.

 When you create or extend a parser, you must first identify the keys to include in the parsed output.
+Using a schema is optional, but because you can easily see the data structure in a schema, you gain the following benefits:

+* *Time-saving*: You can quickly see the data structure without having to read hundreds of lines of regex output.
+This saves you time when troubleshooting.
+* *Future-proof* and robust: When you or others modify code, you're less likely to break something.
+* *Scalable*: It's more efficient to modify a schema than to have multiple developers working with just the regex output.

 Example of a schema
 ^^^^^^^^^^^^^^^^^^^